-Ordinarily, short-term Skilled Nursing refers to treatment which, when completed, results in the resident returning home.
-That’s Rehabilitation, a set of services provided under the auspices of the Skilled Nursing area.
-Long-term Skilled Nursing is for the prolonged treatment of acute illness.
+Ordinarily, short-term Skilled Nursing refers to treatment which, when completed, results in the elder returning home.
+That’s Rehabilitation, a set of services provided within the Skilled Nursing area.
+Long-term Skilled Nursing is for the prolonged need for supportive care.

 WHAT INFORMATION DO I NEED TO ASSEMBLE?

 To make the most effective treatment plan ASAP, please provide this information when you come:

 - Health insurance, with policy numbers of private medical insurance, prescription plan, Medicare/Medicaid, long-term care insurance, plus vision and dental (if applicable).

 - Medical information, with doctor and pharmacy contact, medical diagnoses, allergies and drug sensitivities, health history, and a health event log with hospitalizations, surgeries and major health events (if any).

 - Medications, including (for each) the name, dosage, how and when to take it, why it was prescribed, start and stop dates, whether monitoring is required, the doctor who prescribed it and if there are any side effects.

 - If you hold your loved one’s Durable Power of Attorney for Health Care, bring a copy.
 If you have a copy of their advance medical directives, such as a Do Not Resuscitate order (DNR) or a Physician Orders for Life-Sustaining Treatment form (POLST), please bring it.

 WHAT TYPES OF THERAPIES DO YOU OFFER?